 No problem!
-Fill out your requests when you book or contact us at email@example.com and we can make anything happen.
+Fill out your requests when you complete your Registration Form upon booking or email firstname.lastname@example.org and we can make anything happen.

 Many!
 We cater to strong and mellow hikers and have multiple guides to help facilitate this.
 We have trails to get out of the valleys, through the sub-alpine forests, then spend our time in alpine meadows, on ridges, hiking to the top of peaks, strolling through bowls and around alpine lakes.

-We have kegs of beer on tap, and an assorted selection of spirits.
+We have cans of beer available, and an assorted selection of spirits.

 You can also bring your own!

-There are two heated composting toilets as well as two outhouse pissoir toilets and 1 indoor heated pissoir toilet in Woodhall.
+There are two heated composting toilets as well as two outhouse pissoir toilets and one indoor heated pissoir toilet in both Rivendell and Woodhall.

-We have both – an on demand hot water shower system and a sauna.
+We have an on demand hot water shower system and a sauna.